Table of contents

 - COVID-19 has created an increase in inbound call volume at a time when agent staffing may not be up to par.

 - For companies who also handle outbound engagement, this creates an even greater challenge as blended agents may be held up by the increase in inbound calls.

 - Customers have been impacted with longer hold times that lead to decreased satisfaction.

 Any well-designed IVR system will be optimized to eliminate waiting on hold — by all accounts the most egregious offense to the customer experience — and either present self-service options or define a time when agents will be available to offer their services.

-By interacting with menu options in your IVR, customers are presented with the quickest possible route to resolving their issues.
-You can configure any number of different support SMS messages to be triggered with the click of a button, or use the standard instructional audio snippets to prompt them to self-serve within the IVR or be taken out of the call queue entirely to wait for a callback.
+By interacting with menu options in your IVR, customers are presented with the quickest possible route to resolving their issue.
+You can configure any number of different support SMS messages to be triggered with the click of button, or use the standard instructional audio snippets to prompt them to self-serve within the IVR or be taken out of the call queue entirely to wait for a callback.
 Because a traditional IVR lets you configure instructional audio to play in the call flow using automated voice, at any stage where the customer requires choice you can prompt them to receive a text message and continue the conversation mobily.

 Adding text message triggers to your IVR menu is the quickest and most cost-effective way to provide mobile service and minimize the pressure on voice agent resources within the contact center.
-For example, the large number of calls for routine interactions like account balance checks, payments, card replacements, password resets, or suspicious activity could be resolved by triggering an SMS message that includes step-by-step instructions or a link to your knowledge base with more information on how to self-serve.
+For example, the large numbers of calls for routine interactions like account balance checks, payments, card replacements, password resets, or suspicious activity could be resolved by triggering an SMS message that includes step-by-step instructions or a link to your knowledge base with more information on how to self-serve.